PlatONnetwork/platon.py/docs/web3.gplaton.rst

     Sends the transaction.

-.. py:module:: web3.gplaton.txpool
+.. py:module:: web3.node.txpool

-GplatonTxPool API
+TxPool API
 ~~~~~~~~~~~~~~

-The ``web3.gplaton.txpool`` object exposes methods to interact with the RPC APIs under
+The ``web3.node.txpool`` object exposes methods to interact with the RPC APIs under
 the ``txpool_`` namespace.
-These methods are only exposed under the ``gplaton`` namespace
+These methods are only exposed under the ``node`` namespace
 since they are not standard nor supported in Parity.

-The following methods are available on the ``web3.gplaton.txpool`` namespace.
+The following methods are available on the ``web3.node.txpool`` namespace.

 .. py:method:: TxPool.inspect()